-I got into a interesting discussion today on fast food.
-This after the Super Bowl Canadian McDonald’s commercial which defended their chicken nuggets and made an attempt to debunk the pink slime rumors.
+I got into a discussion today on fast food.
+This after the airing of the Canadian McDonald’s commercial which defended their chicken nuggets and made an attempt to debunk the pink slime rumors.
 The most interesting part of the conversation was what fast food would you (or I) actually eat.
-Although I dine pretty well and have little opportunities or desire for fast food, I contend most people have their favorites when presented a choice.
+Although I dine pretty well and have few opportunities or desire for fast food, I contend most people have their favorites when presented a choice.
 I made a list of my favorites.

 Popeye’s Red Beans and Rice